cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 }
 ```

-2. Create Vote Extension Handler In `/abci/proposal.go` here we peek into the mempool and submit a list of all unconfirmed bids.
-We proceed to verify that we can access the list of unconfirmed transactions in the `abci.RequestPrepareProposal` during the following block.
-Vote Extensions can be found in `LocalLastCommit`.
+To establish the `VoteExtensionHandler`, we turn to `/abci/proposal.go`.
+Within this file, we inspect the mempool and submit a list of all pending bids.
+Subsequently, we verify that the list of unconfirmed transactions can be accessed in the `abci.RequestPrepareProposal` during the ensuing block.
+The `VoteExtensions` are located in `LocalLastCommit`.

 ```go
 func NewVoteExtensionHandler(lg log.Logger, mp *mempool.ThresholdMempool, cdc codec.Codec) *VoteExtHandler {